 Mobility / traffic

-The Mountaineering Villages are particularly keen to attract those guests who want to reach their village without using their own motor vehicle.
-The municipalities actively wish to retain and improve public transport, and in doing so will pay particular attention to the needs of their guests.
+Mountaineering Villages make a special effort to cater for those guests who wish to reach the village without their own motorised vehicle.
+The municipalities are actively committed to maintaining and improving public transport, paying particular attention to the needs of guests.

 Read more about the Alpine Convention’s position on transport here …